prechelt/typecheck-decorator/README.md

   of legacy code.
 - You want to minimize non-code documentation.

-Some functions and methods will have annotations, many others will not.
+Some of your functions and methods will have annotations, many others will not.
 And even for decorated functions and methods, only a subset of their parameters may be annotated.
 Where appropriate.